sprklinginfo/custom-docker4drupal/README.md

 ```

 ##To install new drupal modules
+In project folder of the host machine:
 ```
 $ cd drupal/
 $ composer require drupal/module-name
 ```

-##To update Drupal Core and its dependencies.
+##To update Drupal Core and its dependencies
+In project folder of the host machine:
 ```
 $ cd drupal/
 $ composer update drupal/core webflo/drupal-core-require-dev "symfony/*" --with-dependencies